dotnet/AspNetCore.Docs/aspnetcore/fundamentals/url-rewriting.md

 The part of the expression contained within parentheses is called a [capture group](/dotnet/standard/base-types/grouping-constructs-in-regular-expressions).
 The dot (`.`) of the expression means *match any character*.
 The asterisk (`*`) indicates *match the preceding character zero or more times*.
 Therefore, the last two path segments of the URL, `1234/5678`, are captured by capture group `(.*)`.
 Any value provided in the request URL after `redirect-rule/` is captured by this single capture group.

 In the replacement string, captured groups are injected into the string with the dollar sign (`$`) followed by the sequence number of the capture.
-The first capture group value is obtained with `$1`, the second with `$2`, and they continue in sequence for the capture groups in the Regex.
-There's only one captured group in the redirect rule Regex in `redirect-rule/(.*)`, so there's only one injected group in the replacement string, which is `$1`.
+The first capture group value is obtained with `$1`, the second with `$2`, and they continue in sequence for the capture groups in the regular expression.
+There's only one captured group in the redirect rule regular expression in `redirect-rule/(.*)`, so there's only one injected group in the replacement string, which is `$1`.
 When the rule is applied, the URL becomes `/redirected/1234/5678`.

 Try [`/redirect-rule/1234/5678`](https://redirect6.azurewebsites.net/redirect-rule/1234/5678) with the browser tools on the network tab.